The short answer… an OBSESSIVE focus on making golf more FUN, more CONVENIENT and more AFFORDABLE.

 1. Classify the network as OPEN (any GroupLooper user can join) or CLOSED (invitation required)

-2. If the network is CLOSED, determine whether a) only the BD can invite new members or b) any member can invite new members
+2. If the network is CLOSED, determine whether a) only the Organizer can invite new members or b) any member can invite new members

 Manage Deal Visibility

-1. Each Network BD can determine the extent to which Golf Courses can offer special deals to Network members.
+1. Each Network Organizer can determine the extent to which Golf Courses and other registered Merchants can offer special deals to Network members.

 Assign Affiliate Golf Courses